Vidya Balan: Streaming films (2020–present)

-The following year, Vidya starred as an Indian Forest Service officer tracking a man-eating tigress in the environmental thriller Sherni (2021), produced again by Malhotra.
+The following year, Vidya starred as an Indian Forest Service officer tracking a man-eating tigress in the environmental thriller Sherni (2021), produced again by Malhotra and premiered on Amazon Prime Video.
 In preparation, she met two forest officers and went on forest trails with them, and read Peter Wohlleben's book The Hidden Life of Trees.
 Sukanya Verma opined that Vidya's "refreshingly subdued portrayal" was a departure from the "self-aware feminist" roles that she had previously played.
 She was awarded with another Filmfare Critics Award for Best Actress for her performance.
-Vidya next starred alongside Shefali Shah in the thriller Jalsa (2022), which marked her third consecutive film to release on Amazon Prime Video and her third consecutive collaboration with Malhotra.
+Vidya next starred alongside Shefali Shah in the thriller Jalsa (2022), which marked her third consecutive film to release on Amazon Prime Video, her third consecutive collaboration with Malhotra and a reunion with Tumhari Sulu writer and director Suresh Triveni.
 She played a journalist involved in a hit-and-run, a morally ambiguous character that she was initially hesitant to play.
 Monika Rawal Kukreja of Hindustan Times believed that the performances of Vidya and Shah had enhanced a mediocre picture.

-Vidya led an ensemble cast in Anu Menon's murder mystery Neeyat (2023), which marked her first film to receive a theatrical release since Mission Mangal in 2019, and was again produced by Malhotra.
+Vidya led an ensemble cast in Menon's murder mystery Neeyat (2023), which marked her first film to receive a theatrical release since Mission Mangal in 2019, and was again produced by Malhotra.
 She has said that unlike the usual portrayal of detectives as flamboyant, including her own in Bobby Jasoos, her character in Neeyat was "quirky, socially awkward and unusual".
 In an unfavourable review, Scroll.in's Nandini Ramnath termed both the film and Vidya's performance "serviceable".
 The film had minuscule box-office earnings.
 The following year, Vidya and Pratik Gandhi played an unhappily married couple in the romantic comedy Do Aur Do Pyaar; it marked her first film release since the pandemic to not be produced by Malhotra, and a reunion with Tumhari Sulu producer Atul Kasbekar.
 An adaptation of the 2017 film The Lovers, it failed to find a wide audience theatrically despite positive reviews.

 After rejecting Anees Bazmee's offer to feature in the 2022 comedy horror sequel Bhool Bhulaiyaa 2, Vidya agreed to star in the third instalment Bhool Bhulaiyaa 3 (2024) particularly due to her desire to work alongside Madhuri Dixit.
 Reviewers for The Hindu and Mint bemoaned how both Vidya and Dixit were underutilised in the film.
 Bhool Bhulaiyaa 3 marked a commercial resurgence for the actress, earning ₹4.17 billion worldwide to rank as the second highest-grossing Hindi film of 2024 and Vidya's highest-grossing release.